hashicorp/consul/plugin/metadata/README.md

-By enabling *metadata* any plugin that implements [metadata.Provider interface](https://godoc.org/github.com/coredns/coredns/plugin/metadata#Provider) will be called for each DNS query, at beginning of the process for that query, in order to add it's own Metadata to context.
+By enabling *metadata* any plugin that implements [metadata.Provider interface](https://godoc.org/github.com/coredns/coredns/plugin/metadata#Provider) will be called for each DNS query, at beginning of the process for that query, in order to add it's own meta data to context.

-The metadata collected will be available for all plugins, via the Context parameter provided in the ServeDNS function.
+The meta data collected will be available for all plugins, via the Context parameter provided in the ServeDNS function.
 The package (code) documentation has examples on how to inspect and retrieve metadata a plugin might be interested in.

-TODO: write about naming of the keys (labels).
+The meta data is added by setting a label with a value in the context.
+These labels should be named `plugin/NAME`, where **NAME** is something descriptive.
+The only hard requirement the *metadata* plugin enforces is that the labels contains a slash.
+See the documentation for `metadata.SetValueFunc`.

-TODO: write about extracting and using
+The value stored is a string.
+The empty string signals "no meta data".
+See the documentation for `metadata.ValueFunc` on how to retrieve this.

 ## Syntax